DorsaRoh/llm-interactive-story/README.md

-to do:

-- make layout (i.e. generated text above textbox, etc)
-- llm generated text needs to be added to screen, not replacing previous generated text
-- ui design

--
 # GPT-FineTune-Kit

 A super easy tool to fine-tune GPT models using the OpenAI API with a simple Flask backend and React frontend.